-In this post let's look at some of the common barriers to quality improvement.
+In this post, let's look at common barriers to quality improvement.

 1. Not Knowing the definition of quality:

-When it comes to quality improvement, the first barrier to improve quality is not knowing what the meaning of quality is.
+When it comes to quality improvement, the first barrier to improving quality is not knowing what the meaning of quality is.

 Each organization has a different product or service.
-Organizations need to define that what does quality mean for them for their product or service?
+Organizations must define what quality means for their product or service.

 Quality could mean different for different organizations.
 Some of the common definitions of quality are: